-The WPBPD is needed to replace the Mobile Command Center/Vehicle (MCV).
-Currently the WPBPD operates a 2004 manufactured Ford chassis Winnebago which is considered end of service life.
-The current MCV no longer can fulfill the requirements needed when utilized under the nationally recognized Incident Command System (ICS) operational model or support the technological advancements of modern policing in conjunction with the WPBPD Real Time Crime Center (RTCC).
-The platform selected is the following: 2025 International HV607 2-Door, tandem axle chassis, 35 foot public safety mobile command center designed and built by EVI, a local vendor.
-The MCV will serve as a unified command hub for all major incidents including but not limited to (e.g., special events, public demonstrations, natural disasters, weapons of mass destruction, hostage rescue, major crime scenes, critical incidents).
-The MCV will enable coordination with all federal, state, and local response units under the mutual aid agreements and serve as a technological hub for intelligence sources and interoperable radio systems.
-A modern MCV will provide the WPBPD with the ability to rapidly deploy to any location where the communication infrastructure is inadequate or has been disrupted, or where enhanced interoperability among law enforcement and fire/rescue agencies is needed.
+The Police Department Mobile Command Center/Vehicle (MCV) is in need of replacement.
+Currently the PD operates a 2004 manufactured Ford chassis Winnebago which is considered end of life.
+Requested funding will allow the PD to replace the current MCV with a 2025 International HV607 2-Door, tandem axle chassis, 35 foot public safety mobile command center.
+The MCV will serve as a unified command hub for all major incidents such as: special events, public demonstrations, natural disasters, hostage rescue, major crime scenes and critical incidents.
+This equipment will allow the PD the ability to rapidly deploy to any location where the communication infrastructure is inadequate or has been disrupted, or where enhanced interoperability among law enforcement and fire/rescue agencies is needed.